 Social Science Core courses are required to emphasize one or more of "major concepts and central questions of the discipline, key methods [of analysis], real-world and policy applications."
-The data for our Core courses indicate a solid level of student achievement both with respect to knowledge of the concepts and questions of the discipline and skills in analysis and communication, although overall faculty rated students more highly in the former than in the latter.
+The data for our Core courses for Spring 2022 (starting on line 20 of the attached spreadsheet 2022 Assessment Data Summary) indicate a solid level of student achievement both with respect to knowledge of the concepts and questions of the discipline and skills in analysis and communication, although overall faculty rated students more highly in the former than in the latter.

 6) Date of the most recent program review.
-(Your latest comprehensive departmental self-study and external review.)
+(Your latest comprehensive departmental selfstudy and external review.)

 May 2012.